Donald Trump Reportedly Advised By Jared Kushner That The Media ‘Exaggerated’ Coronavirus Threat

 Jared Kushner was reportedly instrumental in advising President Donald Trump that the coronavirus outbreak was an exaggeration by the media.
 According to a new report from The New York Times, Trump’s son-in-law and senior adviser also sought a larger role in dealing with the outbreak despite a “lack of knowledge” on the topic.

-Early on in the growing COVID-19 crisis, Trump faced backlash from critics who said that his response to the now-pandemic virus was too muted.
+Early on in the growing COVID-19 crisis, Trump faced backlash from critics who said that his response to the spread of the novel coronavirus was too muted.
 Trump repeatedly advised people that the virus would fade away on its own and downplayed the threat from the disease.
-He repeatedly called the coverage of the virus “fake news” and slammed the media for its coverage.
+He repeatedly slammed the media, calling coverage of the pandemic “fake news.”

-Now, the Times says, part of that response may have been driven by Kushner.
+Now, the Times reveals part of that response may have been driven by Kushner.

 “Mr. Kushner’s early involvement with dealing with the virus was in advising the president that the media’s coverage exaggerated the threat,” the Times reports.

-At the same time, Kushner hoped to take on a larger role in the crisis a it began to unfold.
-He reportedly “sought to take on a more expansive role for himself despite his lack of knowledge on the topic and without talking to most of the task force members or public health experts.”
+As the crisis began to unfold, Kushner purportedly “sought to take on a more expansive role for himself despite his lack of knowledge on the topic and without talking to most of the task force members or public health experts,” according to the Times.

 Kushner was reportedly one of the individuals pushing the president to move forward with a ban on travel from Europe.
 He also advised Trump to declare a national emergency, which critics say should have taken place much earlier than it did.

-The Times also says that Kushner was a part of the effort to revealed plans for a national website to inform citizens about the coronavirus, plans for which didn’t exist at the time, catching Google off guard with the announcement.
-He was a part of an Oval Office address that confused many with its errors.
+The Times also says that Kushner was a part of the effort to reveal plans for a national website to inform citizens about the coronavirus – plans which didn’t exist at the time – catching Google off guard with the announcement.
+He was also part of the president’s recent Oval Office address, which addressed the European travel ban and other precautionary measures, but confused many due to several incorrect details.